 It is also important to communicate sustainability goals and progress to stakeholders, including employees and customers, to gain support for sustainability efforts.

-Monitoring and reporting on sustainability performance are crucial to keep track of progress and identify areas for improvement.
+Monitoring and reporting on sustainability performance are crucial to track progress and identify improvement areas.
 Regular reviews of sustainability metrics, such as energy usage or waste generation, should be conducted and progress toward goals and targets should be reported.
 This information may provide opportunities for further improvement or necessary adjustments to the action plan.

 Stakeholders engagement